 I’m incredibly proud that Save the People: Halting Human Extinction is hitting shelves in May 2022.
 As the idea brewed in my brain over the years, I couldn’t help but talk about it with family, friends, colleagues, and strangers on planes.
 The reactions from adults have become almost predictable: raised eyebrows, forced smiles, slow head nods.
 I get it!
 The topics in the book are fascinating and terrifying, and the grown-ups immediately latch onto the terrifying aspect.
 Yet, last fall, when I started telling kids about this book, they focused on the fascinating side.
 During school visits, countless students asked when they could read it and if it would be available in the library.
 They see these threats as interesting events and possible opportunities to save the world.
 Young Homo sapiens want to use their big brains and opposable thumbs for good: avoiding asteroids, suppressing supervolcanoes, and curing diseases.
 I would not have been able to write this book if I did not believe in the optimism and ingenuity of tweens.
 (Seriously, runaway climate change is very depressing.)
 I hope this book entertains and inspires readers, and that just maybe, some of them will go on to become the future scientists who will save the people.

-Stacy McAnulty, the bestselling author of The Miscalculations of Lightning Girl and the Our Universe series delivers an action-packed look at past extinction and current threats to humanity's survival -- with the ultimately reassuring message that humans probably have a few more millennia in us.
+An action-packed look at past, present, and future threats to humanity’s survival—with an ultimately reassuring message that humans probably have a few more millennia in us.